apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### MongoDb Monitors

 Decide how CAS should monitor the internal state of a MongoDb instance.

-Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#mongodb-configuration) under the configuration key `cas.monitor`.
+{% include {{ version }}/mongodb-configuration.md configKey="cas.monitor" %}

 ### Database Monitoring